Parish Sacraments. Family Sacraments.

 Parents and Godparents of the baby or child to be baptized make the commitment to bring them up in the Christian faith.
 In preperation for Baptism, meetings are scheduled with the Rector well before the Baptism.
 Call the church office to make arrangements for Baptisms of adults or children.

 The preferred days for baptisms are The Baptism of Our Lord, Easter Vigil, Day of Pentecost, and All Saints' Sunday.
 Other dates may be arrainged with the Rector.
-For more information and to schedule a baptism, contact Linda Waters(mail [at] trinityjanesville [dot] org).
+For more information and to schedule a baptism, contact Lisa-Marie Bartlett(mail [at] trinityjanesville [dot] org).

 You can explore the Sacrament of Holy Baptism in the Book of Common Prayer, pages 298-308.